 Where can I buy live chickens?
 Can you take my unwanted chickens?

 We do not sell chickens, chicks, pets.
 To find some, google for local feed stores or check kijiji.ca.
 And we do not take chickens or other animals.
 We are not an animal sanctuary.
 Avian flu is in our area and we practice a "closed herd" to prevent infections.

 Why are we not

 Organic certification is quite expensive and requires a lot of bureaucracy.
+We did not bother getting certification.
 We know what we feed and invite you to check us out.
 We eat what we produce and only sell what's left over.

 Why aren't the eggs

 Our eggs are so fresh (usually only 0-2 days old) that they don't need refrigeration.
 They have a natural protein layer on the shell that acts as a bacterial barrier membrane.